dovandu/Build-ipa-ios-guide-without-account/README.md

 ## Other:
   - Create folder with name : "Payload" in desktop
   - Copy paste file get from Xcode build
-  - Compress fole Payload to Payload.zip
+  - Compress folder Payload to Payload.zip
   - Change Payload.zip to name.ipa => finnish